zijing0926/Portfolio/README.md

 * Built machine learning pipelines and constructed a full model combining three pipelines as a **feature union**.
 The full model reaches **95% accuracy** in the test set.

 # [Analyzing restaurant inspection data using SQLite](https://github.com/zijing0926/Analyzing-restaurant-inspection-data-using-sqlite)
-This project utilized SQLite to clean and join four different datasets to conduct extensive analysis on New York restaurants' health and safety scores and violations.
+This project utilized SQLite to clean and join **four** different datasets to conduct extensive analysis on New York restaurants' health and safety scores, violations.
 Specifically, this project:
 * removed the null entries grouping by restaurant and inspection date.
 * checked the average inspection score for the most recent inspection by zipcode by merging datasets with certain conditions, and map it on [Carto](https://zzhu0926.carto.com/builder/4e424589-44ec-4d28-85c6-53bf0f418476).
-* checked the average inspection score by different boroughs in New York.
+* calculated the average inspection score by different boroughs in New York.
 * examined the violations by diverse cuisines to determine which cuisines tend to have a disproportionate number of what kind of violation.
 The right quantity to look at is the conditional probability of a specific type of violation given a particular type of cuisine.
 It is divided by the unconditional probability of the entire population's violation.

 ![](/images/carto.PNG)
 ![](/images/violation.PNG)

 # [Image Classification with TensorFlow and Deep Learning Neutral Networks](https://github.com/zijing0926/Image-Classification-with-TensorFlow-and-Deep-Learning)
-This project uses **TensorFlow** and **deep learning models** to train and classify over 100,000 images into ten classes.
+This project uses **TensorFlow** and **Deep Learning models** to train and classify over 100,000 images into ten classes.
 Throughout the project, different models are presented to make better predictions step by step:
 * treated image inputs as tensors and defined a delta function calculating the difference between the RGB components, and classify the image to the class with the smallest RGB difference;
 * generated a typical image that minimizes the RGB difference to all training images for each class using gradient descent, and only compared images in the test set to typical images for each class;
 * customized a **logistic regression model** to make multi-class classifications using softmax model;